The Christian Annotator 1857.

 First, I am of opinion that the parenthesis is rightly marked so as to help the sense, 13-17 inclusively being one of those full and instructive digressions so characteristic of St. Paul.

 Next, be it observed, that the Apostle traces sin up to its source, beyond the Jew or the law.
 "By one man sin entered into the world, and death by sin; and so death passed upon all men, for that all have sinned."
 Sin was theirs through one; besides, all had sinned.
 It was not the law of which the Jews boasted which brought in sin; for it existed anterior to the Sinai covenant.
 And, though sin was not put to account, or imputed to man, in God's government of the world before the law, still death reigned, the proof and wages of sin, even over those who had not transgressed a known commandment like Adam (or like the Jews after the law was given).
 That is, while in the nature of things there might not be transgression between the two points of Adam and Moses, there was sin,* and God marked His sense of it, for death reigned.
 Now, if Adam were confessedly typical of the Messiah who was to come, should not the free gift be as the offence?
 For if by the offence of the one the many (the mass connected with him, who in this case were all mankind,) have died, much more the grace of God, and the gift by grace, which is by one man Jesus Christ, has abounded unto the many.
 And shall not, as by one that sinned, be the gift?
 For the judgment was of one [thing] to condemnation, but the free gift is of many offences to justification.
 For if by the offence of the one, death reigned by the one, much more shall those who receive abundance of grace and of the gift of righteousness, reign in life by the one, Jesus Christ.
 This closes the parenthesis, nor could reasoning be more compressed in itself, or more conclusive to a few.
 For he, of all men, could not deny the sorrowful facts of Genesis, or the universal ruin entailed by Adam's sin.
 The principle then is conceded.
 From the beginning God had recognised something more than mere individualism.
 If the first and earthy man had sent down to all his family sin and death, why should not the second man, the Lord from heaven, transmit to His family righteousness and life?
-Verse 15 compares the persons or heads; verse 16 contrasts the things, or the judgment grounded on a single act with the state of accomplished righteousness (δικαιωμα) in spite of many offences; and verse 17 presents the crowning result, the evident propriety that, if by the offence of one death reigned, how much rather should the fist Adam's family reign in life through their glorious head.
+Verse 15 compares the persons or heads; verse 16 contrasts the things, or the judgment grounded on a single act with the state of accomplished righteousness (δικαιωμα) in spite of many offences; and verse 17 presents the crowning result, the evident propriety that, if by the offence of one death reigned, how much rather should the first Adam's family reign in life through their glorious head.

-{*In 1 John, 3:4, the true force beyond a doubt is, "sin is lawlessness," and not merely "transgression of the law," which is a different phrase and idea.
+{*In 1 John 3:4, the true force beyond a doubt is, "sin is lawlessness," and not merely "transgression of the law," which is a different phrase and idea.
 Man was corrupt and violent before the law.
 Under the law he despised and rebelled against the authority of God.
 Transgression is always sin, but sin is much more than transgression.}

 Then, we have the general thread resumed with light and force derived from the parenthesis, and this in the most abstract way possible.
 "Therefore, then (in allusion to the intervening verses, but in direct reference to verse 12), as [it was] by one offence unto all men to condemnation; so also [is it] by one accomplished righteousness unto all to justification of life.
 For as by the disobedience of the one man the many have been constituted sinners, so also by the obedience of the one shall the many be constituted righteous."
 That is, verse 18 gives us the pure and simple tendency of Adam's offence on the one hand, and of Christ's righteousness on the other.
 The direction of the one, as of the other, was towards all men.
 But verse 19 adds the very important information that, whatever might be the scope of action in either case, the actual and definitive effect was a different matter.
 All men were not left in their ruin, nor were all, in result, delivered through Christ.
 Hence the change from παντες to οἱ πολλοι, for it is mere ignorance to take them as equipollent.
 In certain circumstances they may mean the same persons, but the terms are invariably distinct in themselves.
 Thus, in verse 18, where "all" occurs, we have the universal aspect of the act, whether of Adam or of Christ; but in verse 19, where the positive application is treated of we get "the many" who are in fact affected thereby.